Find out about the different types of surgery for bile duct cancer (cholangiocarcinoma).

 - lymph nodes close to the bile ducts

-Your surgeon will remove the bile ducts, part of your pancreas and part of your small bowel.
-They call this a pancreaticoduodenectomy (pank-ree-at-ic-oh dew-oh-den-ek-tom-ee)
+Your surgeon removes the bile ducts and nearby lymph nodes.
+They also remove part of your pancreas and small bowel.
+They call this a pancreaticoduodenectomy (pronounced pank-ree-at-ic-oh dew-oh-den-ek-tom-ee)

-When a cancer is blocking the bile duct it usually causes yellowing of your skin (jaundice).
+When a cancer is blocking the bile duct it can cause yellowing of your skin (jaundice).
 To relieve this blockage your doctor usually puts a small tube (stent) into the bile duct.
-They put the stent in during an endoscopy.

-Rarely, it is not possible to insert a stent.
-You might then have surgery to relieve the jaundice and symptoms, such as itching.
+Very rarely, if it hasn’t been possible to put in a stent, you might have an operation to relieve the jaundice.
 Doctors call this bypass surgery.
-Bypass surgery involves cutting the bile duct just above the tumour and rejoining it to the bowel.
+This involves cutting the bile duct just above the tumour and rejoining it to the bowel.